ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 $RequestOffset = 56; // int | Page offset, defaults to 0.
 $RequestProgramIds = array(56); // int[] | Filters to pricing options with the specified program IDs.
 $RequestSellOnline = true; // bool | When `true`, filters to the pricing options that can be sold online.<br />  Default: **false**
 $RequestServiceIds = array("RequestServiceIds_example"); // string[] | Filters to the pricing options with the specified IDs.
 In this context, service and pricing option are used interchangeably.
+These are the `PurchasedItems[].Id` returned from GET Sales.
 $RequestSessionTypeIds = array(56); // int[] | Filters to the pricing options with the specified session types IDs.
 $RequestStaffId = 789; // int | Sets `Price` and `OnlinePrice` to the particular pricing of a specific staff member, if allowed by the business.